 Housing O-Ring or Gasket

 Your pool pump motor lid isn’t the only place where you need to worry about a bad seal.
 There is another one located between the pump housing and the motor.
 This seal can wear down or crack over time, causing a water leak.
-If you replace this seal, it’s a good idea to replace the diffuser O-ring simultaneously.

 Discharge Pipe

 If your housing gasket looks good, your next step is to check the discharge pipe.
 The fitting on the discharge pipe can come off the pump, causing a water leak.
-Sometimes this is because of an ill-fitting seal.
-However, it might be due to your PVC pipe shrinking because of excessive heat.
+Sometimes, this is because of an ill-fitting seal.
+However, it might be because your PVC pipe is shrinking due to excessive heat.
 You might see this more often if you’re using a schedule 40 pipe.
-One way to fix this is to use schedule 80 nipples at both the suction and discharge ends.
-Schedule 80 is more robust and less affected by heat than schedule 40.

 Pump Housing